Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Methods

 It is important to note that adding a directed graph matrix and its transpose can potentially double the density of the resulting symmetric matrix.
 Therefore, the maximum density of the knowledge graph used for recording sequences might be limited to half that of scene memory.
 However, this effect is offset by the fact that triangular matrices are sufficient for recording sequences, while square matrices with nearly twice as many non-zero elements are needed for scenes.
 Ultimately, the maximum density of a knowledge graph representing sequential memory will be similar to that of scene memory.

-\section{Sequence Elements Ordering Algorithms}
+\subsection{Sequence Elements Ordering Algorithms}

 To recover a sequence from an associative knowledge graph the retrieved elements must be ordered.
-This is particularly important for large datasets, as it allows us to convert the retrieved data into a properly ordered "transitive tournament graph matrix."
-While a simple sorting method might suffice for small, sparse graphs, more sophisticated techniques are needed for denser graphs containing elements from multiple sequences.
+This is particularly important for large datasets, as it allows us to convert the retrieved data into a properly ordered \("\)transitive tournament graph matrix.\("\) While a simple sorting method might suffice for small, sparse graphs, more sophisticated techniques are needed for denser graphs containing elements from multiple sequences.
+This section explores four algorithms for sequence element ordering: \begin{enumerate} \item Simple Sort \item Node Ordering \item Enhanced Node Ordering \item Weighted Edges Node Ordering. \end{enumerate}